HoPESA-KSU/Patient-Experience-SA/README.md

 # Patient-Experience-SA
-This repository includes all files regarding to Analyzing Arabic Twitter-based Patient Experience Sentiments using MARBERT graduation project.
+This repository includes all files regarding to "Analyzing Arabic Twitter-based Patient Experience Sentiments using MARBERT" graduation project.